-If you choose to upload your AncestryDNA® raw DNA results to another website, they will look different for a number of reasons.
+If you choose to upload your DNA Data to another website for purposes of genealogical research, they will look different for a number of reasons.
 Other companies do not use the same algorithms, database or methods to translate the data.
 Only AncestryDNA® has access to the unique information available on Ancestry, including the family trees and records to help power the accuracy of the results.
 In addition, the proprietary algorithms that we use to calculate results are based on documented family trees and a one-of-a-kind, comprehensive database of DNA samples from around the world.

-If you choose to download your raw DNA data and want to understand more about how to read it, the following information may be helpful.
+If you choose to download your DNA Data and want to understand more about how to read it, the following information may be helpful.

-Raw DNA data is provided in a TAB delimited text file.
+DNA Data is provided in a TAB delimited text file.
 This file contains a header describing the data and five columns of information.
 Each line corresponds to one single nucleotide polymorphism (SNP) or indel.
 A SNP is a single site in the genome that is known to vary across individuals.
 An indel is either an insert or a deletion site.
-Our genotyping assay measures what nucleotide is present at each of approximately 700,000 variants on both the paternal and maternal copies of the genome.
 The possible observations are A for adenine, C for cytosine, G for guanine, T for thymine, I for insertion’ and ‘D for deletion, or 0 for missing data.
 Column one provides the identifier (including the #rsID where possible).
-Columns two and three contain the chromosome and basepair position of the variant using human reference 37.1 coordinates.
+Columns two and three contain the chromosome and basepair position of the variant using human reference genome GRCh37 coordinates.
 Columns four and five contain the two alleles observed at this variant (genotype).
 The specific letters present are called alleles and the pair of alleles observed at a variant is called the genotype.
-Every variant we examine is bi-allelic, meaning there are only two possible alleles present.
-This means that there are three possible genotypes at each variant.
 For example, if a variant contains either C (cytosine) or A (adenine), then the possible genotypes are C C, A A, or A C (allele order is irrelevant so C A is the same as A C).
 Each chromosome is composed of two complementary strands, often called forward and reverse, and alleles may be reported on either strand.
 For example, a SNP genotype that is G G on the forward strand will be C C on the reverse strand.
 Likewise G A on the forward strand is C T on the reverse strand.
 It is essential to know the strand on which your data is reported.
 For the AncestryDNA® product, we report data for the SNPs on the forward strand with respect to the human reference genome.

-If you choose to download a copy of your raw DNA data, you are responsible for protecting that downloaded copy.
-While we protect your information in our systems, once you receive the downloaded raw DNA data, that copy will not be protected by our security measures.
+If you choose to download a copy of your DNA Data, you are responsible for protecting that downloaded copy.
+While we protect your information in our systems, once you receive the downloaded DNA Data, that copy will not be protected by our security measures.

-Your raw DNA data is secured by a number of security measures while in our possession.
+Your DNA Data is secured by a number of security measures while in our possession.
 For example, your DNA sample is identified only by a bar code—even our testing laboratories don't have your identity.
-We also store all DNA data in encrypted databases to ensure restricted access, even within the company.
-These protections will remain for the copy of your raw DNA data that we possess but you will need to secure the raw DNA data if you choose to download it.
+We also store all DNA Data in encrypted databases to ensure restricted access, even within the company.
+These protections will remain for the copy of your DNA Data that we possess but you will need to secure the DNA Data if you choose to download it.

-No, your DNA matches do NOT have access to your raw DNA data.
+No, your DNA matches do NOT have access to your DNA Data.
 We have many protections in place to ensure your genetic data is secure.
 Only people with access to your test results can initiate the data download.
 You can learn more about these privacy settings here.